SleepDaemon/Better-Windows/README.md

 2. Install & Run [NVCleanInstall](https://www.techpowerup.com/download/techpowerup-nvcleanstall/), allows you to install graphics driver without the bloat.
     - For AMD use [Radeon Software Slimmer](https://github.com/GSDragoon/RadeonSoftwareSlimmer) or follow this guide [Stripping The AMD Driver]

-3. Download & Run (as Admin) [Sophia Script](https://github.com/farag2/Sophia-Script-for-Windows) for Regular Windows

->I recommend the Wrapper for Sophia as its more user friendly

-4. Download & Run (as Admin) [QuickBoost](https://github.com/SanGraphic/QuickBoost) and run the tweaks to improve performance.
+3. Download & Run (as Admin) [QuickBoost](https://github.com/SanGraphic/QuickBoost) and run the tweaks to improve performance.

->That's all for this section, scroll down to the bottom for [Post Debloating](https://github.com/SleepDaemon/Better-Windows/edit/main/README.md#post-debloating) and follow that if you want.
+That's all for this section, scroll down to the bottom for [Post Debloating](https://github.com/SleepDaemon/Better-Windows/edit/main/README.md#post-debloating) and follow that if you want.

 # Post Debloating
 This section is for after completed first or second method.